eBookhorizlink Lets Get Physical eBook

 If the body is given the tools it needs, it can do it’s job properly.

 The types of cleanses I love are packed full of nutrients that will help the body detoxify itself.
 The liver needs all sorts of stuff so that it can convert toxins to a form that can leave the body.
-Then the colon needs ammo so it can capture the toxins and escort them out of the body.
+Then viagra dosage the colon needs ammo so it can capture the toxins and escort them out of the body.

 If a person isn’t careful, the toxins can get all stirred up and go onto the re-location program, ie: get moved around from within and never leave your body.
 SUPER DUPER YUCK FACTOR!